 I am conscious that the Minister is about to wrap up, and I am concerned that he has failed to mention anything about the links between deprivation and rising care numbers, which all the research says is a massive issue.
 I am interested to find out from him what exactly local authorities have done through innovation money that they would not have been able to do if they were funded properly.
 Would it not have been better if they were all funded properly so they could all innovate, instead of it being piecemeal?

 Local authorities are spending a record £9.2 billion on children’s services.
 The hon.
 Lady raises an important point and I do not want to politicise this.
 Yes, budgets are tight, but where I have seen good children’s services being delivered, it is very much dependent on the quality of leadership and support offered to frontline social workers.

-Will the Minister acknowledge the role of kinship carers in respect to the moneys they save the state?
+Will the Minister acknowledge the role of kinship carers with respect to the moneys they save the state?
 Will he commit to looking at that subject and trying to resolve their issues as part of examining the wider picture?

 I was going to mention the point made by the hon.
 Member for Redcar (Anna Turley) on kinship carers.
 I acknowledge the work that they do.
 As the hon.
 Member for Strangford (Jim Shannon) mentioned, we should remember to turn the statistics into real children and real families.
 The work that kinship carers do is incredibly important in delivering stability for those children.

 We have developed an improvement strategy to identify local authorities at risk of failing and put in place targeted support to help them improve, so that the services families and vulnerable children receive get better faster.
 We have done that by working in partnership with the Association of Directors of Children’s Services and the LGA to test the new regional improvement alliances.
 We believe that that will complement the new Ofsted framework, enabling a new phase of continuous sector-led improvement.